 According to records the Mughal Emperor Shah Jahan in the year 1632, appointed Rustam Khan to capture the region and establish a fort here and name it Rustam Nagar.
 The place was however renamed as Moradabad after Shah Jahan's son Murad Baksh, a name that the city maintains to this day.
 In 1637, Shah Jahan commissioned the Jama Masjid.
 Moradabad is situated on the west of river Ramganga.

 As said above, the city is renowned for its brass work throughout the world.
 It has carved a niche for itself in the handicraft industry, and its products are exported to countries such as USA, Britain, Canada, Germany and the Middle East and the items find pride of place in retail stores such as Walmart and Tesco.

 It's brass industry apart, Moradabad has lots to offer to the visitors.
 As with other cities and towns in India, temples and other religious sites form the backbone of the community.
 Some of the main temples here include Sita Temple, Bade Hanuman Ji Temple, Chandausi - Kunj Bihari Temple, Sai Temple, Pataleshwar Temple and the Lord Shani Temple.

-While in Moradabad visitors can also see the nearby Chanausi (Chand means moon and Chandausi is like a moon).
-The scenic town cultivate the mint plant in large scale and the main product is the mint oil.
+While in Moradabad visitors can also see the nearby Chandausi ('chand' means moon and therefore, Chandausi is like a moon).
+This scenic town cultivates the mint plant in large scale and the main product is the mint oil.
 The town is also home to several religious sites such as Rambagh Dham, Kunj Bihari Temple, Lord Venugopal Ji Temple, and Braham Dev Ji Temple.

-Moradabad can be reached by air, rail and road conveinienty.
+Moradabad can be reached by air, rail and road conveniently.